 The Department makes federal and local funds available for new and rehabilitated housing proposals and community-development projects and services through a public Notice of Funding (NOFA).
+DHCD's

-DHCD's Development Finance Division (DFD) issues a Request for Proposals (RFP) for development proposals serving low-moderate-income residents, and the Residential and Community Services Division (RCS) issues a Request for Applications (RFA) for neighborhood-based services.
+Development Finance Division (DFD) issues a Request for Proposals (RFP) for development proposals serving low-moderate-income residents, and the Residential and Community Services Division (RCS) issues a Request for Applications (RFA) for neighborhood-based services.
 Both Divisions can provide technical assistance to organizations that request it.

-Prior to releasing the RFP/RFA, DHCD conducts three educational seminars that lay the foundation for doing business with DHCD, instruct organizations on building capacity to ensure a more successful project, and how to create and submit a successful proposal.
-These seminars also give organizations the opportunity to ask questions and obtain assistance in preparing RFP/RFA project submissions.
+During the RFP process for development proposals, the Development Finance Division (DFD) conducts a Pre-Proposal Conference and two community outreach meetings to give organizations opportunities to ask questions and obtain assistance in preparing RFP project submissions.
 In addition, DFD maintains an RFP telephone hotline and an RFP e-mail address to allow organizations to continue to ask questions and receive assistance on an ongoing basis throughout the RFP process.
 The RFP requires that development proposals for existing and occupied buildings minimize displacement and provide a strategy and funding to meet temporary or permanent relocation needs in compliance with the types and levels of assistance in the URA (for federally-funded projects) or in Title 10 of the DC Code (for HPTF-funded projects).

+During the RFA process for funding neighborhood services activities, the Residential and Community Services Division (RCS) conducts a Pre-Application Conference, usually within the first two weeks of the application cycle.
+At the Conference, RCS staff members provide a walk-thru of the entire application process, and also answer any specific questions from prospective applicants.
 RCS keeps a record of all those who receive the RFA throughout the application cycle, in order than any amendments to the application process can be quickly communicated to all potential applicants.
-RCS keeps a record of all those who receive the RFA throughout the application cycle, in order that any amendments to the application process can be quickly communicated to all potential applicants.

 DHCD also supports direct technical assistance for low-and-moderate-income residents and groups through neighborhood-based housing counseling agencies and community development organizations.

 The purpose of the assistance is to make DHCD programs and funds accessible to low-moderate-income residents.